Beasta2768/Final-Year-Project/Week 4/Week 4 (Lecture) Research Methods.md

 	- Evaluate and discuss its results.

 ## Project Management
 - The importance of planning should be the rule for every stage of the project if the project is to be successful
 - Failing to plan is planning for failure
-- SMART (Specific, Measurable, Appropriate,Realistic, Timely) Objectives
+- SMART (Specific, Measurable, Appropriate, Realistic, Timely) Objectives
 - Tasks, Deliverables, Milestones, Gantt Chart

 ## Literature Review